 Shopping around for your car insurance when your renewal is approaching is usually the best time and will help you avoid cancellation penalties.
 Cancelling on renewal gives you a smooth transition into the new policy.

-There’s no obligation to shopping around for car insurance, so getting some quotes to compare to your current rate won’t cost you anything.
+When shopping around for car insurance, there's no obligation to buy, so taking a look at quotes won’t cost you anything.
 It’s a good way to keep tabs on what other companies are charging and make sure you aren’t paying more than you should be.